Who is Scott Kawasaki?

 He's just an everyday, hardworking guy who cares about his community and the people within it.

-Though there are many things that Scott's passionate about, three issues have taken priority in-light of last year's legislative session
+Though there are many things that Scott's passionate about, five issues have taken priority in-light of last year's legislative session

-Crime is on the rise.
-Alaskans deserve to feel safe in their homes and on the streets and Scott does not believe current leadership is doing enough to accomplish this need.
-In the Senate, will continue to work hard to secure essential funding to public safety throughout the state.
+Since Scott was elected to the senate, crime has been on the decline.
+Alaskans deserve to feel safe in their homes and on the streets and Scott has increased the amount of public safety officers.
+Scott will continue to work hard to secure essential funding to public safety throughout the state.

 Protecting the Permanent Fund